Ransomware Incident Response Plan (IRP) / Runbook#

 If

-involved a compromised user, ensure containment actions were taken via../compromised_user_account_response.md
+INITIAL_ACCESS_VECTORinvolved a compromised user, ensure containment actions were taken via../compromised_user_account_response.md.

 Verify Containment: